 The experience is designed to immerse you in the clinical skills needed to properly assess patients, as well as opportunities to practice those skills with peers and professors.

 The Carson-Newman hands-on FNP Residency experience takes place during course NURS 507: Advanced Health Assessment, typically taken during the third or fourth semester of the program.
 The 3-credit course is centered on teaching students how to conduct a comprehensive health assessment, as well as how to apply advanced application and synthesis of physiological, psychological, and sociocultural concepts to appraise holistic health.
 As such, the majority of the residency experience is focused on honing assessment skills, practicing, and demonstrating them.

 What To Expect

 During the FNP Residency experience, students will participate in lectures, hands-on practice of assessment, and demonstration of clinical skills that culminate in the completion of an advanced assessment physical exam.
-Students can expect the FNP Residency to take place over three days, from Thursday through Sunday, at the Department of Nursing on the Carson-Newman campus.
+Students can expect the FNP Residency to take place over three days at the Department of Nursing on the Carson-Newman campus.

 The day begins at 9:00 a.m. with a lecture on various health topics including physiology, women’s health, and more.

 The lecture is followed by introductions and time for the cohort to interact.

 Students then practice assessing models for things discussed in the lecture.
 These skills are video-recorded and previewed by faculty.